-Here are some tips to enhance the reach and power of your content in no time.
+Here are some tips to enhance the reach and power of your content marketing efforts in no time.

 I hope you’ll try out some of these content marketing tips.
 What works for one person may be different than what will work for another, depending on the industry and target audience.
 Social media success is about consistently posting and refining your content marketing strategy based upon what resonates with your audience.
 Use your analytics and user trends to help guide the way.